Mariners relying on video, past information to scout players ahead of MLB draft with baseball on hold

-(Editor's note: This is the second of two parts on the Mariners and the amateur draft.)

-It’s like going back through the entire seasons of your favorite shows for a second or third time, you’ve seen the episode before, you know what’s going to happen and you still can’t get enough.
+It’s like going back through the entire seasons of your favorite TV shows for a second or third time: You’ve seen the episode before, you know what’s going to happen, and you still can’t get enough.

 “There’s only so much baseball we have to watch right now,” Hunter said.
 “And we’re starting to run out of games to watch since there’s only a limited supply.”